joe-m-shaw/labno/README.md

 If you spot some, please let me know.

 For the purpose of testing functions, I have used generic examples for worksheet (WS123456) and lab number (12345678) values.

-Where examples of patient names are required, I have used character names from novels by Leo Tolstoy.
+Where examples of patient names are required, I have used character names from novels by Leo Tolstoy (Anna Karenina, Pierre Bezukhov etc).

 ## Example